-There are three important psychological constructs that can explain why product sampling is an effective marketing strategy for your business:
+There are three important psychological constructs that can explain why product sampling is an effective product marketing strategy for your business:

 - First is the concept of risk aversion.

 Keep in mind that we often make irrational decisions because if our brain tries to go in-depth about every decision we make, it will use up all our energy.
 To be energy efficient, we make decisions on a whim.

 Most of the time, we pick familiar products instead of unfamiliar ones that are probably more sustainable, environmentally friendly, and better for our lifestyle.

 That makes sense because why would you spend your money on something you can not possibly be sure about?
 Therefore, product sampling minimizes the risks for consumers because they are not paying for anything while being able to try the product.

 - The second concept of psychology is reciprocity.

 Recent social psychology studies have shown that waiters who give free candies to customers are found to get more tips than waiters who don't give anything at all.